Chinese folk religion: Worship of local and national deities

 Chinese religion in its communal expression involves the worship of gods that are the generative power and tutelary spirit (genius loci) of a locality or a certain aspect of nature (for example water gods, river gods, fire gods, mountain gods), or of gods that are common ancestors of a village, a larger identity, or the Chinese nation (Shennong, Huangdi, Pangu).
+Generally, gods can be asked for favour and petitioned.
+They have human-like quirks and their aid is not viewed as guaranteed, although generally gods are viewed as upholding basic moral values like honesty and loyalty.